Workers’ Compensation Fraud

-Employers and the attorneys defending a claim for workers’ compensation will often report or refer allegations of fraud to law enforcement detectives.
+Second, you can be charged with fraud for making a false claim.
+While defending a claim for workers’ compensation, your employer or their attorney might report or refer allegations of fraud to law enforcement detectives.
 In Florida, those claims of workers’ compensation fraud are investigated by Florida’s Division of Insurance Fraud.

 Each year hundreds of individuals are arrested for allegations of fraud in workers’ compensation claims throughout the Tampa Bay area.
 No matter how the investigation begins, you need an experienced attorney to help you fight the charges.